 The UCLA Memory Disorders Clinic is a component of Mary S. Easton Center for Alzheimer's Disease Research at UCLA (UCLA - Easton Center) specializes in the evaluation and diagnosis of Mild Cognitive Impairment, early Alzheimer's disease (AD), frontotemporal dementia (FTD), and related disorders.
 An early diagnosis enables patients to take advantage of the most effective therapies and to maintain the highest level of functioning for the longest period of time.
 Callers can speak directly with the triage coordinator who will collect relevant medical information, and with input from expert clinicians, schedule patients or refer to the most appropriate UCLA clinic.
-Please contact Barbara Dwyer at (310) 794-6039.
+Please call the Neurology Clinic at (310) 794-1195.

 Services offered by the UCLA - Easton Center include: